HaiderNaeem/Memory-Forensics/README.md

 - VAD, virtual process descriptor: lives in kernel memory
 - PEB, process enviroment block: lives in process memory (related to eprocess block)
 - Both related to address space of a given process
-- hollowfind shows VAD and PEB comparisons, bad process may ot have memory asscociations with one of these
+- hollowfind shows VAD and PEB comparisons, bad process will not have memory asscociations with one of these